The SALSA MLPA Probemix P298 BRAF-HRAS-KRAS-NRAS is a research use only (RUO)

-assay for the detection of deletions or duplications in the RAS
+assay for the detection of deletions or amplifications in the RAS

 ) and the BRAF

 ) code for small guanine-nucleotide-binding proteins which are essential for signalling networks controlling cellular proliferation, differentiation and survival.
-In the normal Ras/Raf/MEK/ERK pathway these RAS proteins are regulated by growth factors through tyrosine kinase receptors, which mediate addition of an active GTP by GTPase activating proteins (GAPs) or an inactive GDP by GTP exchange factors (GEFs).
+In the Ras/Raf/MEK/ERK pathway, RAS proteins are regulated by receptor tyrosine kinases (RTKs) which are activated upon growth factor binding.
+These RTKs mediate addition of an active GTP by GTPase activating proteins (GAPs) or an inactive GDP by GTP exchange factors (GEFs) (Simanshu et al., 2017).
 Downstream proteins will only be activated by the active RAS-GTP, but not by the inactive RAS-GDP.
-However, when RAS
+Oncogenic mutations in RAS

-The SALSA MLPA Probemix P298-A1 BRAF-HRAS-KRAS-NRAS contains 57 MLPA probes with amplification products between 115 and 504 nucleotides (nt).
-This includes one probe specific for the BRAF
+The SALSA MLPA Probemix P298 BRAF-HRAS-KRAS-NRAS contains 57 MLPA probes with amplification products between 115 and 504 nucleotides (nt).
+This includes 19, seven, nine and seven probes for the BRAF, HRAS, KRAS

 Sample DNA developed for this product: